Treating Rheumatoid Arthritis With Disease-Modifying Drugs (DMARDs)

 You should learn about possible side effects of any medicine you are taking and discuss them with your doctor until you feel comfortable.

-To minimize side effects, DMARDs are usually started one at a time and increased gradually.
+To minimize side effects, DMARDs are sometimes started one at a time and increased gradually.
 The goal is to minimize both rheumatoid arthritis disease activity and medication side effects.
 Sometimes it takes more than one DMARD to get control of active rheumatoid arthritis.